Aditi-Singh16/zerowaste/README.md

 ## :sparkles: Features

 1. Manufacturer dashboard for predicting a product demand to reduce waste.
-2. Tie up with waste recycling plants for easier recycling process by auto-classification of the recyclable products.
+2. Tie up with waste recycling plants for easier recycling process.
 3. Carbon footprint prediction for all products.
 4. Recommendations and bough-return trends will be really helpful for a consumer/manufacturer to make business decision and plan recycling efficiently.
 5. Connects needy NGOs to Manufacturers and Consumers.
 6. Learning Modules to educate people on recycling.
+7. Analytics Dashboard for stakeholders.

 ## :recycle: Use Cases